RuedigerLunde/agile-photo-viewer/agile-photo-viewer/wiki/GettingStarted.md

 <p><b>To install</b>, just copy the executable jar on your hard disk drive.
 Make sure that your Java is up to date.
-Additionally, there is a starter (cmd-file) which starts the viewer with additional heap space from a shell showing error messages if any.</p>
+Additionally, there is a starter (cmd-file) available which starts the viewer with additional heap space from a shell showing error messages if any.</p>

 <p><b>To start</b>, double-click the jar or cmd file, press 'Select' and select a